Chapter 2 - Tests, loops and functions#

 You are expected to hand in this code.

-Make a new .py file called Exercise1 in your work-directory, where the commands need to solve the following assignments.
+Make a new file called Exercise1.py in your working directory, where the commands need to solve the following assignments.
 The script doesn’t have to display the results, but should store all variables.
 Each of the following tasks can be done with 1 line of code.

-1. Compute the average value of the elements of \(A\) larger than 2 and smaller than 6.
-Store this value as \(meanA\).
+1. Compute the average value of the elements of array_1 that are larger than 2 and smaller than 6.
+Store this value as mean_1.

 Hint